Disinfection byproducts

 N-Nitrosodi-n-butylamine is a contaminant some U.S. public water utilities measure and report in their annual Consumer Confidence Report.

-+Does N-Nitrosodi-n-butylamine have a federal limit in drinking water?
++What is the federal limit for N-Nitrosodi-n-butylamine in drinking water?

 +How many U.S. water systems have N-Nitrosodi-n-butylamine over the federal limit?